On the third Sunday in June, families across North America will be celebrating Father’s Day.

-Father’s Day can be a lucrative holiday for restaurateurs who plan for and promote properly.
-Make your restaurant the premiere holiday destination in your area by offering Father’s Day restaurant specials that no dad can resist.
+Father’s Day can be a lucrative holiday for restaurateurs who plan for and promote it properly.
+Make your restaurant the premier holiday destination in your area by offering Father’s Day restaurant specials that no dad can resist.
 Align your staff, menu, equipment, and marketing efforts around your Father’s Day restaurant deals to get customers to come back for Father’s Day for years to come.